aptospad-app/.github/profile/README.md

 There are many ways to become early supporters (or OG) such as joining and sharing AptosPad social media channels, partnership or collaboration in projects … There will be a post on twitter of how to be the platform early supporters.
 Please follow us [AptosPad](https://twitter.com/Aptospad_DAO)

+## Frequently Asked Questions
+1. What is AptosPad
+AptosPad is the launchpad on Aptos network that helps projects to raise funds from community in the early stage (IDO)

+2. What the special features of AptosPad
+AptosPad has almost all of the functions that other launchpads have, some features below make AptosPad special
+    - Launch-fair
+    - Ref mechanism
+    - SharePad mechanism
+    - Overbuy mechanism
+    - Refund mechanism

+3. What’s the launch-fair feature on AptosPad
+Unlike other launchpad, AptosPad has the fair-launch mechanism, that means everyone has the same opportunity to buy the IDO as long as they contribute for the projects in the long-term vision

+4. Can I get reward when sharing the AptosPad
+Yes, We have the referential mechanism, please check more [detail here](#the-referential-system)

+5. What is the SharePad and how It works
+SharePad is the mechanism that allow a projects to sell their IDO tokens not only on AptosPad but also on others AptosPad’s launchpad partners.
+Please check more detail information [here](#how-sharepad-works)

+6. How can I buy AptosPad token
+You can buy AptosPad token on AptosPad.com when AptosPad opens the first IDO.
+The IDOs time and whitelist will be published on official media channels such as website, discord, twitter.

+7. How can I buy IDO token
+You can buy IDOs tokens if you are in the whitelist and have enough tickets.
+The opening time, refund and other policies will depend on each project and public before the selling time.

+8. Can I buy more IDO token than my ticket
+Yes, but the actual token you can claim may be decided only after the IDOs end.
+The Overbuy mechanism allows you to buy more than the maximum number of allocation, this helps satisfy the users demand and also the project target.
+If the total fundraising does not exceed the maximum target (hardcap), you can keep your overbuy amount.
+If It exceeds the hardcap, the refund will be triggered.

+9. How refund mechanism work
+The refund mechanism protects users in case the project cannot meet some certain condition (such as cannot reach the softcap).
+It may also be triggered incase of an overbuy process.

+10. When APD get listed on exchanges
+After the IDOs, APD will be listed on some Aptos DEX.
+The CEX will be listed later (2023) after We reach an agreement with the exchanges.

 <!--

 **Here are some ideas to get you started:**